 We sat down in a busy local restaurant to try some delicious barbecued meats.

-There were the usual meats, but also some that tourists might otherwise have never tried.
+There were the usual meats and some that tourists might otherwise have never tried.
 All were delicious!

 Also, at this stage, the beer and shots came out!